hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 The way you work around this is two-fold:

 One, you always ramp up load slowly and over time so that negative effects of extra traffic can be spotted early, and the test run can be paused or stopped.
 You never go the whole hog from the start.
-It’s important to exercise caution, especially early on, and also to be seen to exercise caution.
+It’s important to exercise caution, especially early on, and also to **be seen to exercise caution** (see below on why production load testing is only partly about technology).

 The second part of this is to have your production SLOs and KPIs monitored and for those metrics to be available - for people running tests when they’re run manually, and programmatically later on for automation.
 As an operator of a production load test, you need to have a dashboard which tracks conformance to SLOs, defined in terms of real user experience, and it shows you how close you are to breaching those SLOs.
 You need to be able to have them right there.